1968 Liberal Party of Canada leadership election: Aftermath

-While Winters announced his support for Trudeau at the convention, he quit politics soon afterward returning to the private sector.
-He died only a year later.
-Hellyer briefly became a cabinet minister in the Trudeau government before leaving in 1969, eventually to form his own fringe party, and then seek the leadership of the Progressive Conservative Party.
 Turner served in Trudeau's cabinet, becoming one of the most powerful MPs until quitting in 1975.
 He eventually returned to politics and succeeded Trudeau in the 1984 Liberal leadership convention.
 Greene and MacEachen both served Trudeau ably as ministers before being appointed to the Senate of Canada.

 The 1968 leadership convention did more than choose a single leader of the Liberal party: it did a great deal to set the history of the party, and of Canada, for the next four decades.
 Four future prime ministers were at the convention.
 Trudeau remained leader of the Liberal Party until 1984, and was prime minister for all of that time except during Joe Clark's short-lived Conservative government of 1979–1980.

 His replacement by Turner in 1984 was largely a product of Turner's showing at the 1968 convention.
 After Winters' death, Turner's third-place showing made him the leading runner-up.
 Turner's political and organizational skills were much lauded in 1968, establishing him as one of the highest-profile Liberals.
 Turner was succeeded by Jean Chrétien in 1990.
 Chrétien had originally backed the leadership bid of his mentor, Mitchell Sharp, but joined Trudeau's campaign when Sharp withdrew in favour of Trudeau.
 At the convention, Chrétien became one of the Trudeau team's leading figures, playing a crucial role in recruiting a number of other cabinet ministers to the Trudeau fold.
 Chrétien continued to be Trudeau's loyal deputy until Trudeau's retirement in 1984.
 Chrétien would go on to win the Liberal leadership in 1990 and become prime minister in 1993, in part by claiming to be the heir to Trudeau's vision and policies.
 Paul Martin, who would himself become prime minister in 2003, was also at the convention, not as a Liberal operative, but as a close advisor to his father Paul Martin Sr. His father's poor showing, permanently ending his long dream of becoming prime minister, has long been cited by biographers as the source of the ceaseless ambition by Martin Jr. to win Canada's top job.